Matthew T. Mangino: Crime rates fall, reform amps up

 The leading Democrats have all come out with a crime reform plan that, by all accounts, would have immediately delegitimized their candidacies just two presidential campaign cycles ago.

-Senator Elizabeth Warren of Massachusetts is advocating for the end of cash bail.
-She said, “We should allow people to return to their jobs and families while they wait for trial.”
-She takes issue with pre-trial civil forfeiture, “I’ll reverse the Trump administration’s policy expanding pre-trial civil forfeiture at the federal level, and restrict the use of civil forfeiture overall.”
+Sen. Elizabeth Warren of Massachusetts is advocating for the end of cash bail.
+She said, "We should allow people to return to their jobs and families while they wait for trial."
+She takes issue with pretrial civil forfeiture, "I'll reverse the Trump administration's policy expanding pretrial civil forfeiture at the federal level, and restrict the use of civil forfeiture overall."

 Warren also seeks to cap fines and fees at a percentage of income for low-income individuals.
 She believes states should also eliminate the profit incentive that drives excessive fees and fines by capping the percentage of municipal revenues derived from the justice system, and diverting seized assets.